dr2chase/iter_test/README.md

  - so far there have been NO proportional-to-sequence-length allocations
  - very happily, the allocation count is often zero
  - the inliner will need adjusting
+ - there's at least one "inline anomaly" where doing an "easy" inline by hand unblocks a lot more inlining.
  - `sync.OnceFunc` performs "too many" allocations (5)
  - `Pull` is generally very expensive
  - the two-sequence support functions can be (tediously) rewritten to use only one call to `Pull`